ismyrnow/requirejs-mapping-boilerplate/README.md

 ### How to see it in action

-Just serve up the www/ folder using any web server you'd like, or use the included one with `node tools/server.js`.
-Then go to [localhost:8888/www/app.html](http://localhost:8888/www/app.html) in your browser.
+`npm start` to launch the exress server, which serves up the static/ folder.
+Then go to [localhost:8080](http://localhost:8080) in your browser.

 ### How to optimize it using r.js